-In the hospital, you will be assigned to a room where you will stay throughout the duration of your admission at Nicklaus Children's Hospital, formerly Miami Children's Hospital.
+In the hospital, you will be assigned to a room where you will stay throughout the duration of your admission at Nicklaus Children's Hospital.
 This is your room and you can bring items with you to make it feel "like home."
 In addition to essentials, you may want to bring some sources of entertainment, as well as special items that make you feel comfortable.
 Here is a list to get you started:

 - Music/headphones (battery operated)

 - Pictures of your friends, family and pets

 - Personal items (deodorant, hair ties, sanitary pads, etc.)

 - Toothbrush and toothpaste (the hospital provides these, but it is nice to have your own)

 - Wax (if you have braces on your teeth).

 The clothing you bring should be very loose, comfortable, and very easy to put on and take off.
 Here are a few suggestions: